Smart Lander for Investigating Moon

-Smart Lander for Investigating Moon (SLIM), dubbed "Moon Sniper", was a lunar lander mission of the Japan Aerospace Exploration Agency (JAXA).
-The lander's initial launch date in 2021 was postponed until 2023 due to delays in its rideshare, the X-Ray Imaging and Spectroscopy Mission (XRISM).
-On 6 September 2023 at 23:42 UTC, (Note: 7 September 08:42 Japan Standard Time) XRISM launched, and SLIM separated from it later that day.
+The Smart Lander for Investigating Moon (SLIM), nicknamed the "Moon Sniper", was a lunar lander mission operated by the Japan Aerospace Exploration Agency (JAXA).
+Manufactured by Mitsubishi Electric, it was launched on September 6, 2023, aboard an H-IIA rocket from the Tanegashima Space Center, together with the X-Ray Imaging and Spectroscopy Mission (XRISM) space telescope.
+SLIM entered lunar orbit on December 25, 2023, and successfully soft-landed on the Moon on January 19, 2024, making Japan the fifth country to accomplish a soft landing on the Moon, after the Soviet Union, the United States, China, and India.

-On 1 October 2023, SLIM executed its trans-lunar orbit injection burns.
-The lander entered lunar orbit on 25 December 2023 and landed on 19 January 2024 at 15:20 UTC, making Japan the fifth country to soft-land a spacecraft on the Moon.
-News reports of technical difficulties made it to Earth, saying that the lander's solar panels were not oriented to the Sun; however, on 29 January, the lander became operational after conditions shifted.
-It has survived three lunar nights, awakening again in April.
+SLIM's primary objective was to demonstrate precision lunar landing technology.
+Using facial recognition-derived image processing to identify lunar craters and data from the SELENE orbiter for navigation, it aimed to land within 100 m of its designated target near Shioli crater in the Sea of Nectar—a level of accuracy far exceeding that of earlier missions.
+Although the landing was successful, the spacecraft came to rest on its side, leaving its solar panels oriented away from the Sun and limiting initial power generation.
+After a brief period of battery-powered operation, SLIM was powered down on January 20, 2024 (JST), only to be revived nine days later when the sunlight shifted to its panels.

-SLIM's operation on the Moon was terminated at 22:40 on August 23, 2024 (JST).
-SLIM, having survived three lunar nights, broke the world record for longevity among devices on the Moon that do not have an RTG.
+SLIM carried two small lunar rovers: LEV-1, a hopping rover with direct-to-Earth communication capability, and LEV-2 (Sora-Q), a baseball-sized rover jointly developed with Tomy, Sony, and Doshisha University.
+Both were successfully deployed during descent.
+Although SLIM was not designed to survive the extreme cold of lunar night, it did so repeatedly, waking up for a total of four lunar days before going silent in late May 2024.
+JAXA officially declared the mission concluded on August 23, 2024.
+In doing so, SLIM set a world record for longevity among lunar surface spacecraft lacking a radioisotope thermoelectric generator (RTG).

 Background

 The main purpose of Japan's first lunar surface mission was to demonstrate precision lunar landing.
 During its descent, the lander recognized lunar craters by applying technology from facial recognition systems, and determined its current location from observation data collected by the SELENE (Kaguya) lunar orbiter mission.
 SLIM aimed to perform a soft landing with an accuracy range of 100 m.
-In comparison, the accuracy of the 1969 piloted Apollo 11 Lunar Module Eagle was an elliptic which was 20 km long in downrange and 5 km wide in crossrange.
+In comparison, the accuracy of the 1969 piloted Apollo 11 Lunar Module Eagle was an ellipse which was 20 km long in downrange and 5 km wide in crossrange.

 According to Yoshifumi Inatani, deputy director general of the JAXA Institute of Space and Astronautical Science (ISAS), succeeding in this extremely precise landing will lead to enhanced quality of space exploration.
 The expected cost for developing this project is 18 billion yen, or US$121.5 million.